NathanKleekamp/bbp-website/content/blog/euclid-algorithm/index.md

 date: 2019-10-07T12:42:01.828Z
 ---

-I've recently begun working my way through Donald E. Knuth's seminal computer science work, "[The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html)", and the first [algorithm](/glossary/algorithm/) introduced is Euclid's Algorithm to find the greatest common divisor of two positive integers.
+I've recently begun working my way through volume one of Donald E. Knuth's seminal computer science work, "[The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html)", and the first [algorithm](/glossary/algorithm/) introduced is Euclid's Algorithm to find the greatest common divisor of two positive integers.

-What follows is my (recursive) implementation, in JavaScript.
+What follows is my (recursive) implementation in JavaScript.

 ```js
 const gcd = (x, y) => {